 Let’s start with the most common Italian greeting.
 This is so internationally popular that there’s a good chance you already know what word I’m about to teach you.

-This Italian hello might ring a bell if you study or happened to study Latin at school.
+This expression to say hello in Italian might ring a bell if you study or happened to study Latin at school.

 Hello, good day